DipakSirsath312/Tic-Tac-Toe-Game/README.md

 This version enhances the experience with intuitive visuals, elegant color schemes, and instant win/draw detection — all in a single lightweight web app.

 ---

+## ✨ Features

+✅ **Two-Player Mode** – Play with a friend locally on the same device.
+✅ **Instant Win Detection** – Automatically highlights the winning combination.
+✅ **Draw Detection** – Declares a tie when the board is full.
+✅ **Restart Option** – Reset the board anytime with one click.
+✅ **Responsive UI** – Looks great on desktop and mobile.
+✅ **Minimal & Modern Design** – Simple layout with smooth transitions and hover effects.

+---